mcollina/fastparallel/README.md

 The `results` array will be non-ordered, and the `done` function will be called only once, even if more than one error happen.

-This library works by caching functions, so that running a new parallel does not cause **any memory allocations**.
+This library works by caching the latest used function, so that running a new parallel does not cause **any memory allocations**.

 ## License